-Mario L. Small, Ph.D., an award-winning expert on personal networks, social inequality, urban poverty, and field methods, is Grafstein Family Professor at Harvard University in the Department of Sociology and a Visiting Professor at the Harvard Business School.
+Mario L. Small, Ph.D., an award-winning expert on personal networks, social inequality, urban poverty, and field methods, is Quetelet Professor of Social Science at Columbia University.
 A Bremen University Excellence Chair, Small has contributed empirically creative, innovative works to research on how social, neighborhood, and organizational contexts affect people's ability to meet their needs.
 He has shown that poor neighborhoods in commonly-studied cities such as Chicago are not representative of ghettos everywhere, that how people conceive of their neighborhood shapes how its conditions affect them, and that local organizations in poor neighborhoods often broker connections to both people and organizations.
 Small has demonstrated that people's social capital—including how many people they know and how much they trust others—depends on the organizations in which they are embedded.
 His work on methods has shown that many practices used to make qualitative research more scientific are ineffective.
 His most recent book examines why people are consistently willing to confide their deepest worries to people they are not close to, and proposes an approach to network analysis that begins with what people do in practice.

 Small, the only two-time recipient of the C. Wright Mills Best Book Award, has received numerous awards his works, including the Robert Park Best Book Award, the James Coleman Best Book Award, a PROSE Award Honorable Mention in Sociology and Anthropology, a Choice Outstanding Academic Title designation, and others.
 His articles have been published in the Proceedings of the National Academy of Science, American Journal of Sociology, Theory and Society, Social Networks, Annual Review of Sociology, Journal of Economic Perspectives, Sociological Methods and Research, and Social Forces, among other journals; his work has been featured by the New York Times, the Washington Post, Public Radio International, Quartz, the Huffington Post, Pacific Standard, Greater Good, the Chronicle Review, Commonwealth, and Spotlight on Poverty, among other outlets.